Should We Criminalize Bad Safety Management? Is There a Better Option?

 I always think that instead of believing that the government (OSHA?) is the answer and is responsible for worker (or patient) safety, the managers and employees should be primarily responsible.
 Thus, System Improvements’ focus has always been on educating management and employees so that they can see the value of implementing best practices to improve performance and avoid disaster.

 Don’t get me wrong.
 I understand the need for regulation.
-But I think that industry should be improving to the point that regulations look antiquated and unnecessary.
-Industry should “peer pressure” the bad performers (AND THERE ARE BAD PERFORMERS!) to improve (much as they have in the nuclear industry) to stay free of burdensome, inefficient regulations.
+But I think that the industry should be improving to the point that regulations look antiquated and unnecessary.
+The industry should “peer pressure” the bad performers (AND THERE ARE BAD PERFORMERS!) to improve (much as they have in the nuclear industry) to stay free of burdensome, inefficient regulations.

-If we can’t make improvement happen without heavy handed regulation, I’m afraid that we will “regulate” ourselves out of jobs.
-Excessive new regulations and criminal cases will be just one more reason for companies move production to less regulatory intense parts of the world.
+If we can’t make improvement happen without heavy-handed regulation, I’m afraid we will “regulate” ourselves out of jobs.
+Excessive new regulations and criminal cases will be just one more reason for companies to move production to less regulatory-intense parts of the world.

 That’s why I need your help.

 Let’s spread the word about proactive improvement, advanced root cause analysis, and stopping human errors.
 Let’s get management trained to understand the right way to improve performance.
 Let’s spread good practices around your company and industry.

 Things that prompted me to write this article…